idaholab/MontePy/doc/source/starting.rst

    It will then read these extra files and append their contents to the appropriate block.
    So If you were to write out a problem that used the read card in the surface block the surface cards in that file will appear at the end of the new surface block.
+#.
+MCNP shortcuts for numbers.
+The shortcuts like: ``1 9r`` will be expanded to its meaning, and will not be
+   recompressed.

 What a Problem Looks Like
 -------------------------